Mindstormer619/Code-Notes/4. Archive/Permanent/Data Normalization.md

 ## Disadvantages

 + Read time performance.
 If you want data that requires summarizing info in the table, or requires linking through to a foreign table to get the info, the joins / summarization queries can take much longer than just reading from a duplicate, single field that contains the data directly.
 + Can make the schema much more complex and hard to change.
-In a [[Permanent/Denormalization|denormalized]] setting, we can keep the data that we want in a relatively freeform manner.
+In a [[Denormalization|denormalized]] setting, we can keep the data that we want in a relatively freeform manner.
 	+ Consider for example, storing an address.
 Addresses are complicated by nature -- every area/country/city has different methods and conventions.
 To store the components of the address in a normalized way can make the schema _extremely_ complicated to create and change.